eddieespinal/eddieespinal.github.io/docs/esp8266_demo.md

 ```

 # Troubleshooting
 !>Please Note: it may take a few tries before the ESP8266 module returns the correct IP Address.
-Compile the project again if it's not conencting properly.
+Compile the project again if it's not connencting properly.
 Also, make sure you follow the setup instructions that configures the WiFi module to communicate at `9600 baud rate` which is required for Software Serial communication.